CSS visual aids

 , and o-progress

-For optimal functionality, o-slice
+For optimal functionality, o-arc

 , o-text